DigitaleGesellschaft/jekyll-theme-conference/README.md

    These icons will be used when users install the app on their devices.
 You can generate these from a single high-resolution logo using a tool like:
    - [PWA Asset Generator](https://github.com/onderceylan/pwa-asset-generator)

+Please note that when installed as a PWA, the navigation bar moves to the bottom and includes icons.
+See the _Navigation Bar_ section above for more information.

 ### Talk Settings